dojo/widget-core/README.md

 #### Rendering a Widget in the DOM

-To display your new component in the browser you will need to decorate it with some functionality needed to "project" the widget into the browser.
+To display your new component in the view you will need to decorate it with some functionality needed to "project" the widget into the browser.
 This is done using the `ProjectorMixin` from `@dojo/widget-core/mixins/Projector`.

 ```ts
 const Projector = ProjectorMixin(HelloDojo);